zilishen/documentation/content/nms/nim/tutorials/templates/augment-http-upstream.md

       ],
       "properties": {
         "serverName": {
-          "title": "Label",
+          "title": "Server Label",
           "type": "string",
-          "description": "Enter a unique, case-sensitive alphanumeric label to identify the server.
+          "description": "Enter a unique label for the server.
 This label is displayed in the user interface and acts as a key for matching and applying augment input to the specific server.", "examples": [
             "Example Server"
           ]